bistrompolio/bistrompolio/README.md

 - 👋 Hello, fellow developers!, I’m Bistrompolio, a passionate newbie exploring the exciting world of coding and development.
 - 👀 I’m eager to learn and contribute to open source projects.
 - 🌱 Currently will try to code from scratch.
 Let's see if I succeed.
-- 🌱 Now I start
+- 🌱 Now I start.

 <!---